OSGeo/gdal/gdal/doc/source/drivers/raster/vrt.rst

       <DstRect xOff="0" yOff="0" xSize="512" ySize="512"/>
     </SimpleSource>

-Starting with GDAL 2.0, a OpenOptions subelement can be added to specify the open options to apply when opening the source dataset.
+A OpenOptions subelement can be added to specify the open options to apply when opening the source dataset.
 It has <OOI> (open option item) subelements which have a "key" attribute and the value as the data of the element.